bernaferrari/GradleKotlinConverter/README.md

 💻 Getting Started
 ---------------
 The script was written in Kotlin and depends on JVM (for File access).
-If you need to install Kotlin for command line access, [check here](https://kotlinlang.org/docs/tutorials/command-line.html) (`brew install kotlin`).
+If you need to install Kotlin for command line access, [check here](https://kotlinlang.org/docs/tutorials/command-line.html) (`brew install kotlin` or `scoop install kotlin -g` on windows with [Scoop](https://scoop.sh/)).

 ```
 File mode: